permasean/futarchy402-mcp/README.md

 ## Security

+### Critical Security Guidelines

-- **Never commit private keys** to version control
+- **Never commit private keys** to version control (.env files are in .gitignore)
-- Use environment variables for sensitive data
+- **Never store mainnet keys** in environment variables or config files
+- **Only use `WALLET_PRIVATE_KEY` env var with devnet keys** for testing
-- Review transactions before signing
+- Review all transactions before signing
-- Test on devnet before mainnet
+- Always test on devnet before using mainnet
-- The `futarchy_vote` tool executes real on-chain transactions
+- The `futarchy_vote` tool executes real on-chain transactions that cost USDC

+### Wallet Key Best Practices

+**For Devnet Testing:**
+- ✅ Store devnet keys in `WALLET_PRIVATE_KEY` environment variable
+- ✅ Add to MCP server config for convenience
+- ✅ Use for automated testing

+**For Mainnet Production:**
+- ✅ Let AI prompt for wallet key each time
+- ✅ Review poll details before providing key
+- ✅ Keep keys in secure password manager
+- ❌ Never store in environment variables
+- ❌ Never store in config files
+- ❌ Never commit to version control

 ## License